About Bipolar Depression

 The highs of bipolar disorder, also known as manic or hypomanic episodes, can cause people to feel euphoric, impulsive, unusually irritable, or have an abnormal amount of increased energy.

 People with bipolar disorder may have different symptoms, so it is important to speak with your healthcare provider to discuss how it affects you.

 ~90% of people report severe impairment due to depressive episodes.

 Depressive episodes can be the more debilitating state for some people and may have a greater impact than manic episodes on everyday functioning.

+It's 3X more likely for people with bipolar disorder to experience bipolar depression than mania.
 While some people with bipolar disorder fluctuate between lows and highs, bipolar depression may be experienced more often than manic or hypomanic episodes.

 The common symptoms of bipolar depression